reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 npm run test
 ```

-Next we can define few more variations and cover some more test cases as follows:
+Next, we can define a few more variations and cover some more test cases as follows:

 ```javascript
 /// <reference types="cypress" />